protocol/research-website/content/research/areas/distributed-systems/index.md

 resources:
   - src: icon.jpg
 ---
-A network that consists of autonomous computers that are connected using a distribution middleware.
+A network that consists of autonomous computers connected using a distribution middleware.
 They help in sharing different resources and capabilities to provide users with a single and integrated coherent network.